drzhonghao/apistudy/README.md

-# Synthesizing Samples for New and Less Popular API Classes
+# Synthesizing Samples for New and Less Popular APIs

 ## Project summary

-Programmers often refer to code search engines to retrieves samples of APIs, and the state-of-the-art code search engine can retrieve samples from a repository of 20 billion lines of code.
-Although they are quite useful, when programmers search for less popular APIs or new APIs, they often find that existing code search engines cannot retrieve samples.
-Indeed, our empirical study shows that even if its repository has 20 billion lines of code, the state-of-the-art code search engine typically retrieves uptodate samples for only about 10% API classes.
-In this project, instead of searching from existing projects, we propose the first approach, called CodeSyner, that synthesizes samples from API code.
-Comparing with samples from client code, API code can contain internal usages, which introduce compilation errors if such usages appear in client code.
+Programmers often refer to code search engines to retrieves samples of APIs.
+The state-of-the-art code search engines are built upon huge repositories.
+For example, a code search engine, SearchCode, has a repository of more than 20 billion lines of code.
+Although these engines are quite useful, when programmers search for less popular APIs or new APIs, they often cannot retrieve useful samples from code search engines.
+Indeed, our empirical study shows that even if its repository has 20 billion lines of code, SearchCode typically retrieves uptodate samples for only about 10% API classes.

+In this project, instead of searching from more projects, we propose the first approach, called CodeSyner, that synthesizes the samples of an API library from the source files of the library.
+Comparing with samples from client code, library code can contain internal usages, which introduce compilation errors if such usages appear in client code.
 The basic idea of CodeSyner is to remove such internal usages incrementally and symmetrically.
-To achieve this goal, CodeSyner implement a set of operators to modify code, and guides the process with the genetic algorithm.
-The current implement can synthesize samples from API code in Java.
+To achieve this goal, CodeSyner implements a set of operators to modify code, and guides the process with the genetic algorithm.
+The current implement can synthesize samples from Java libraries.

-## Comparison
+## Comparison with SearchCode

 In our comparison, we selected five libraries:
 [accumulo](https://accumulo.apache.org), [cassandra](https://cassandra.apache.org), [karaf](https://karaf.apache.org), [lucene](https://lucene.apache.org), and [poi](https://poi.apache.org).